arcalot/arcalot.github.io/docs/arcaflow/concepts/architecture.md

 ## Plugins

 [Plugins](plugins.md) provide execution for one or more **steps** for a workflow.
-The job of a plugin is to *do one job and do it well*.
-They provide a thin layer over third party tools, or an own implementation of features.
-Their main job is to provide accurate input and output schema information to the engine and transform the data as needed.
+The job of a plugin is to [*do one thing and do it well*](https://en.wikipedia.org/wiki/Unix_philosophy).
+A plugin provides a thin layer over third party tools, or its own implementation of features.
+Its main job is to provide accurate input and output schema information to the engine and transform the data as needed.

 For example, a plugin may output unformatted text, which a plugin has to parse and build a machine-readable data structure for that information.
 This reformatting of data allows the engine to pipe data between steps and reliably check the data for faults.